swanky-rt/Student-Navigator/assignment-7/README.md

 2. **Small evaluation set (6 images).** Enough for class, not enough for real robustness claims.
 3. **Prompt dependence.** Prompt 1 was much easier to break → we should ensemble prompts or randomize templates.
 4. **Model dependence.** We picked Gemma because it worked best; others may be less vulnerable or require different attack strength.
-5. **Missing OCR consistency in code.** For this résumé task, adding OCR → text-only check would be a very strong extra layer.
+5. **Missing OCR consistency in code.** For this resume task, adding OCR → text-only check would be a very strong extra layer.
-6. **No human-in-the-loop.** A real résumé system should flag and escalate any sample where image ≠ text answer.
+6. **No human-in-the-loop.** A real resume system should flag and escalate any sample where image ≠ text answer.

 ---